Elio (film): Plot

-After the death of his parents, young Elio Solís is orphaned and lives with his aunt Olga, an Air Force major who gave up her dreams of becoming an astronaut to raise her nephew.
+After the death of his parents, young Elio Solís lives with his aunt Olga, an Air Force major who gave up her dreams of becoming an astronaut to raise her nephew.
 On an outing to a museum, Elio wanders into a closed exhibit on the Voyager 1 spacecraft, where he is awed by the idea of discovering other life in space.

 Years later, Elio wishes to be abducted by aliens.
 Every day, he lies on the beach waiting, but without result.
 One night, a kid named Bryce and his bully friend Caleb tamper with Elio's ham radio, leading to a fight that injures his left eye.
 At Olga's workplace, Elio sneaks into an emergency meeting where conspiracy theorist Gunther Melmac claims to have detected an alien response to Voyager, but is dismissed by Olga and her colleagues.
 Elio uses Melmac's device to send a message, causing a power outage at the military base, nearly costing Olga her job.
 Olga decides to send him to a youth camp, which he dreads, as Bryce and Caleb are also there.

 At camp, Elio escapes from Bryce, Caleb, and other bullies as they attempt to scare him.
 Back at the military base, Olga receives strange extraterrestrial messages in response to Elio, who is then abducted by an alien ship.
 Inside the spaceship, Ooooo, a liquid supercomputer, welcomes him to the Communiverse, a place where aliens from different worlds share their knowledge.
 Other ambassadors mistakenly declare him a candidate for ambassador, thinking he is the leader of Earth and that he created the Voyager spacecraft.
 Before Elio can clarify, Lord Grigon, a warlord previously rejected by the Communiverse, arrives to take the Communiverse by force.
 The ambassadors plan to return Elio to Earth while they resolve the crisis, but Elio volunteers to negotiate with Grigon in return for induction as an ambassador.
 Ooooo creates a clone of Elio to take his place back on Earth.
 Olga brings Other Elio home from camp after hearing about the fight.